truthcoin/www.truthcoin.info/weaknesses/index.md

 ### Scalability

-- I don't see the Truthcoin scalability challenges from being substantially different from Bitcoin's.
+If scalability is neither a problem [in Bitcoin](https://en.bitcoin.it/wiki/Scalability) nor in [the more-ambitious Namecoin](https://wiki.namecoin.info/index.php?title=Scalability), I have yet to discover a reason why Truthcoin would be subject to scalability problems.

-- The vote-matrix is Voter by Decisions, but both are economically constrained.
-Each Branch creates a new set of Voters, and a new matrix.
+The vote-matrix (only assembled once per Tau of each Branch) is Voter by Decisions, but both are economically constrained: Decisions are capped, and within the cap Decisions are restrained by increasing fees, and Voters have a diminishing return for constant work (this strongly discourages dust-voters).
+Each Branch creates a new set of Voters, and a new Vote-matrix...this scales linearly.

-- Matrices and their Decisions "fall out" of the blockchain as they are resolved and sold off.
+Moreover, Vote-Matrices, their Decisions, and their Markets will "fall out" of the blockchain as they are resolved and sold off.
 Only the currently used data structures need to be available to anyone.

-- Clever people are thinking up new scalability solutions all the time.
+Clever people are thinking up new scalability solutions all the time.

 ### Authors Won't Make "Enough" Money Back